The Art of Teaching Vinyasa Yoga

 - A non-refundable deposit of $620 is due by December 15th to reserve your spot.
 There is a limited number of spaces available in order to allow for a more personalized experience.
 If you are unable to make your deposit by December 15, your spot may be given to someone on the wait list.

-- $3,200 for applicants who sign up and pay the complete balance before the January session.
+- $3,200 for applicants who sign up and pay the complete balance at the January session.

 - $3,500 for applicants on the nine month payment plan which is $320 per session.